 The Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
 The Registry is open-source, under the permissive Apache license.
+You can find the source code on GitHub.

 You should use the Registry if you want to: